Contextual Refinement of Translations: Large Language Models for Sentence and Document-Level Post-Editing: Llama2 as Document-Level Post Editors

-In addition to employing the MuDA tagger for our document-level metrics, we also subject our model to evaluation on the ContraPro test set \citep{muller-etal-2018-large}, a contrastive benchmark designed to assess the disambiguation of pronouns, specifically "Er," "Sie," and "Es," when translating from English to German.
-To evaluate on this test set, we initiate the process by translating the source and context using $\triangle$ LM.
-Then, we format it to our prompt template and create three inputs with different pronouns.
-Finally, we choose the best pronoun based on the highest likelihood.
-We report the accuracy of choosing the correct pronoun in Table \ref{tab:contrapro}.
+We also report scores on the ContraPro test set \citep{muller-etal-2018-large}.
+This is a benchmark designed to assess the disambiguation of pronouns, specifically "Er" (masculine)," "Sie," (feminine) and "Es" (neutral) when translating "It" from English to German.
+We evaluate on two setups following \citet{post2023escaping}.
+For contrastive, we force-decode the target context and determine which pronoun is most likely based on the log-likelihood.
+In the case of generative, we directly translate the full source paragraph and extract the last sentence to check if it contains the correct pronoun.

-We find that our document-level APE model achieves state-of-the-art accuracy in choosing the right pronoun.
-This can be attributed to the efficacy of LLM's, which have been pre-trained to excel in contextual understanding.
-Intriguingly, even the sentence-level APE model achieves state-of-the-art accuracy when provided with two sentences as context.
-These outcomes consistently affirm our conclusion that LLM's can adeptly harness contextual cues and are ideally suited for document-level APE tasks.
+We find that our document-level APE model achieves state-of-the-art accuracy 88.7\% in choosing the right pronoun.
+This can be attributed to LLMs pre-training in long texts.
+For generative accuracy, we are very comparable to \citet{post2023escaping} with fine-tuning only on TED talks.
+Moreover, this shows that when target context is made available, LLMs seem to better exploit them and are ideally suited for document-level tasks.